These easy, cheesy corn cakes with sharp cheddar and scallions are the perfect whole grain appetizer, snack or base to hold more food!

 Eventually, I got it together and landed on these light, cheesy corn cakes with green onions.
 And I couldn’t be happier with the results.
 I ate a couple last night straight from the griddle then popped a couple in the toaster oven for breakfast this morning with scrambled eggs.

 In summary… I made a slightly elevated hoecake.
 That’s the other name you’ll find these under.
 A traditional hoecake is simply cornmeal and hot water with melted butter or some kind of fat – usually bacon grease.
-There are many stories about how hoecakes earned the name earned the name but no matter where your mind wandered, the most common explanation is that “hoe” was a colloquial term for griddle back in the day.
+There are many stories about how hoecakes earned the name but no matter where your mind wandered, the most common explanation is that “hoe” was a colloquial term for griddle back in the day.
 You’ll also hear them called johnny cakes but those recipes usually include flour.
 My Grandma’s corn cakes never included flour.
 They were dense in a good way and incredibly simple to make.

 Here’s my take…